Tight maps and holomorphicity: Some key low rank cases

 We first consider the case $k,l$ both odd or both even.
-Composing $\rho\circ \iota_i$ we get a representation of $su(1,1)$ that decomposes into irreducible representations of highest weights $k+l,k+l-2,...,|k-l|$, see \cite[p.
-332]{A12}.
-All of these are of even highest weight hence $\rho$ is nontight Theorem \ref{suett} and \ref{nya}.
+Composing $\rho\circ \iota_i$ we get a representation of $\mathfrak{su}(1,1)$ that decomposes into irreducible representations of highest weights $k+l,k+l-2,...,|k-l|$, see \cite[p.
+332]{B12}.
+All of these are of even highest weight hence $\rho$ is nontight by Theorems \ref{suett} and \ref{nya}.